 Through a chance encounter with Pete Warden of the TensorFlow team, we had become aware of its ability to run TensorFlow directly embedded on an iOS device, and started exploring that path.
 After React Native, TensorFlow became the second fixed part of our stack.

 It only took a day of work to integrate TensorFlow’s Objective-C++ camera example in our React Native shell.
 It took slightly longer to use their transfer learning script, which helps you retrain the Inception architecture to deal with a more specific image problem.
 Inception is the name of a family of neural architectures built by Google to deal with image recognition problems.
 Inception is available “pre-trained” which means the training phase has been completed and the weights are set.
-Most often for image recognition networks, they have been trained on ImageNet, a yearly competition to find the best neural architecture at recognizing over 20,000 different types of objects (hotdogs are one of them).
-However, much like Google Cloud’s Vision API, the competition rewards breadth as much as depth here, and out-of-the-box accuracy on a single one of the 20,000+ categories can be lacking.
+Most often for image recognition networks, they have been trained on ImageNet, a dataset containing over 20,000 different types of objects (hotdogs are one of them).
+However, much like Google Cloud’s Vision API, ImageNet training rewards breadth as much as depth here, and out-of-the-box accuracy on a single one of the 20,000+ categories can be lacking.
 As such, retraining (also called “transfer learning”) aims to take a full-trained neural net, and retrain it to perform better on the specific problem you’d like to handle.
 This usually involves some degree of “forgetting”, either by excising entire layers from the stack, or by slowly erasing the network’s ability to distinguish a type of object (e.g. chairs) in favor of better accuracy at recognizing the one you care about (i.e. hotdogs).

 While the network (Inception in this case) may have been trained on the 14M images contained in ImageNet, we were able to retrain it on a just a few thousand hotdog images to get drastically enhanced hotdog recognition.